mariiaan/minipp/README.md

 ## Example

 An example mini file is contained in this [repository](minipp/test.mini).
-The full mini file format specilization can be found [here](https://github.com/ToyB-Chan/mini-file-format).
+The full mini file format specification can be found [here](https://github.com/ToyB-Chan/mini-file-format).

 ## Installation